dvornikita/context_aug/README.md

 from it.
 Then, we show how to train the context model on VOC12train dataset and apply it to VOC12val-seg subset in order to get suitable for augmentation location candidates.
-One may bypass this step and download the locations scored by us (see below "Downloading locations scored by us").
+One may bypass this step and download the locations scored by us (see below the section "Downloading locations scored by us").
 Then, for each location we find instances that could be placed inside and perform copy-paste data augmentation on the dataset's images.

 The repository borrows the structure of training, inference and data loading